A Plague of Violent Cops

-Police have long been a indispensable feature of popular entertainment.
-Cops and detectives pour through our cinemas and tv screens in a seemingly endless stream of films and tv cop dramas and police procedurals routinely take their viewer into dark, sleazy and dangerous places that other dramas cannot reach.
+Policemen have long been a indispensable feature of popular entertainment.
+Today, cops and detectives pour through our cinemas and tv screens in an endless stream, and tv cop dramas and police procedurals routinely take their viewer into dark and dangerous places that other dramas cannot reach.

 Google ‘police shoot protester’ and you will soon find yourself traveling across the world, to Barcelona, South Africa, Genoa, Kiev or any number of places.
 Type in ‘police prosecuted for killing unarmed man’ or ‘police prosecuted for beating protester’ and the list rapidly diminishes.

-In the name of counterterrorism, police in the UK can define protesters as potential security threats and photograph them, whatever the reason for the protest, but demonstrators who photograph police beating people up can expect to have the cameras confiscated or smashed, because the state can look at the public, but the public cannot look at the state.
+Today police officers can photograph demonstrators whatever the reason for the protest, but demonstrators who photograph police beating people up can expect to have their cameras confiscated or smashed, because the state can look at the public, but the public cannot look at the state.

 Counterterrorism is itself a product of ‘risk averse’ governance, in which governments are continually braced for the worst possibility, and use these possibilities to terrify their populations into turning a blind eye to the brutality and thuggery of the police who supposedly serve and protect it.

 These expectations make it possible for ‘counterterrorist’ police to shoot an unarmed Brazilian electrician seven times in the head without even asking him to surrender or put his hands up in the name of public safety.

 Risk aversion doesn’t only apply to terrorism.
-As decadent global elites abandon even the most vestigual commitment to social justice and equality, paring the ‘enabling state’ to its bare bones and pauperising their populations, the police have become an essential tool for managing the consequences.
+As governments and global elites abandon even the most vestigual commitment to social justice and equality, paring the ‘enabling state’ to its bare bones and pauperising their populations, the police have become an essential tool for managing the consequences.